-# Has Filecoin confirmed the use of SDR algorithm?
+Has Filecoin confirmed the use of the SDR algorithm?
 Is there any evidence of malicious construction?

-SDR is confirmed for mainnet launch, and we have no evidence of malicious construction.
+SDR (Stacked DRG PoRep) is confirmed and used, and we have no evidence of malicious construction.
 The algorithm is also going through both internal and external security audits.

 If you have any information about any potential security problem or malicious construction, reach out to our team at email@example.com.

-About NSE: NSE is one of the best candidates for a proof upgrade, and teams are working on implementation.
+Native storage extension (NSE) is one of the best candidates for a proof upgrade, and teams are working on implementation.
 But there are other candidates too, which are promising as well.
-It may be that another algorithm ends up better than NSE -- we don’t know yet.
-Proof upgrades will arrive after mainnet launch and will coexist.
+It may be that another algorithm ends up better than NSE – we don’t know yet.
+Proof upgrades will arrive after the mainnet launch and will coexist.

 AMD may be optimal hardware for SDR.
 You can see this description for more information on why.

-# How are you working to bootstrap the demand side of the marketplace?
-The Discover program is nice but who is the target market for users and how do you get them?
+How are you working on bootstrapping the demand side of the marketplace?
+The Discover program is nice, but who is the target market for users, and how do you get them?

-# Does Filecoin have an implementation of client and miner order matching through order books?
+Does Filecoin have an implementation of client and storage provider order matching through order books?

-There will be off-chain orderbooks and miner marketplaces -- some are in development now from some teams.
-They will work mostly off-chain, because transactions per second on chain is not enough for the volume of usage we expect on Filecoin.
-These orderbooks build on the basic deal-flow on chain.
-These orderbooks will arrive in their own development trajectory -- most likely around or soon after mainnet launch.
+There will be off-chain order books and storage provider marketplaces – some are in development now from some teams.
+They will work mostly off-chain because transactions per second on-chain are not enough for the volume of usage we expect on Filecoin.
+These order books build on the basic deal-flow on-chain.
+These order books will arrive in their own development trajectory – most likely around or soon after the mainnet launch.

 Currently, Filecoin’s Proof of Replication (PoRep) prefers to be run on AMD processors.
 See this description of Filecoin sealing for more information.
 More accurately, it runs much much slower on Intel CPUs.
 It runs competitively fast on some ARM processors, like the ones in newer Samsung phones, but they lack the RAM to seal the larger sector sizes.
 The main reason that we see this benefit on AMD processors is due to their implementation of the SHA hardware instructions.

-# What do miners have to do to change a committed capacity (CC) sector into a “real-data” sector?
+What do storage providers have to do to change a committed capacity (CC) sector into a “real-data” sector?

-We are reusing much of the existing code path for this first iteration.
-Miners will publish storage deals that they will upgrade the CC sector with, announce to the chain that they are doing an upgrade, and prove to the chain that a new sector has been sealed correctly.
-We expect to evolve and make this cheaper and more attractive over time after mainnet.
+Storage providers will publish storage deals that they will upgrade the CC sector with, announce to the chain that they are doing an upgrade, and prove to the chain that a new sector has been sealed correctly.
+We expect to evolve and make this cheaper and more attractive over time after the mainnet launch.

 When a committed capacity sector is added to the chain, it can upgrade to a sector with deals, extend its lifetime, or terminate through either faults or voluntary actions.
-While we don’t expect this to happen very often on mainnet, a miner may deem it rational to terminate their promise to the network and their clients but accept a penalty for doing so.
-We want miners to execute the full sector lifecycle to get a flavor of providing long-term and useful storage on Filecoin.
+While we don’t expect this to happen very often on mainnet, a storage provider may deem it rational to terminate their promise to the network and their clients, and accept a penalty for doing so.

 For the first iteration of the protocol, yes.
 We have plans to make it cheaper and more economically attractive after mainnet with no resealing required and other perks.

-The minimum duration for a deal is set in the miner’s ask.
-There’s also a practical limitation, because sectors have a minimum duration (currently one month).
+The minimum duration for a deal is set in the storage provider’s ask.
+There’s also a practical limitation because sectors have a minimum duration (currently 180 days).

-# After I made a deal with a miner, and sent my data to them, how exactly is the data supposed to be recoverable and healable if that miner goes down?
+After I made a deal with a storage provider and sent my data to them, how exactly is the data supposed to be recoverable and healable if that storage provider goes down?

-Automatic repair of faulted data is a feature we’ve pushed off until after mainnet launch.
-For now, the way to ensure resiliency is to store your data with multiple miners, to gain some level of redundancy.
+Automatic repair of faulted data is a feature we’ve pushed off until after the mainnet launch.
+For now, the way to ensure resiliency is to store your data with multiple storage providers, to gain some level of redundancy.
 If you want to learn more about how we are thinking about repair in the future, here are some notes.

-# How do I know that my storage miner will not charge prohibitively high costs for data retrieval?
+How do I know that my storage provider will not charge prohibitively high costs for data retrieval?

-To avoid extortion, always ensure you store your data with a fairly decentralized set of miners (and note: it’s pretty difficult for a miner to be sure they are the only person storing a particular piece of data, especially if you encrypt the data).
+To avoid extortion, always ensure you store your data with a fairly decentralized set of storage providers (and note: it’s pretty difficult for a storage provider to be sure they are the only person storing a particular piece of data, especially if you encrypt the data).

-Miners currently provide a ‘dumb box’ interface and will serve anyone any data they have.
-Maybe in the future miners will offer ACLs and logins and such, but that requires that you trust the miner.
-The recommended (and safest) approach here is to encrypt data you don’t want others to see yourself, before storing it.
+Storage providers currently provide a ‘dumb box’ interface and will serve anyone any data they have.
+Maybe in the future, storage providers will offer access control lists (ACLs) and logins and such, but that requires that you trust the storage provider.
+The recommended (and safest) approach here is to encrypt data you don’t want others to see yourself before storing it.

-‘Warm’ storage can be done with a small amount of trust, where you make a deal with a miner with a start date quite far in the future.
-The miner can choose to store your data in a sector now (but they won’t get paid for proving it until the actual start date) or they can hold it for you (and even send you proofs of it on request) and you can then send them new data to overwrite it, along with a new storage deal that overwrites the previous one.
+‘Warm’ storage can be done with a small amount of trust, where you make a deal with a storage provider with a start date quite far in the future.
+The storage provider can choose to store your data in a sector now (but they won’t get paid for proving it until the actual start date), or they can hold it for you (and even send you proofs of it on request), and you can then send them new data to overwrite it, along with a new storage deal that overwrites the previous one.

 There’s a pretty large design space here, and we can do a bunch of different things depending on the levels of trust involved, the price sensitivity, and the frequency of updates clients desire.

-Also, note that world location matters for mining: many clients will prefer miners in specific regions of the world, so this enables lots of miners to succeed across the world, where there is storage demand.
+Also, note that world location matters for mining: many clients will prefer storage providers in specific regions of the world, so this enables lots of storage providers to succeed across the world, where there is storage demand.